This post may contain affiliate links. For more information, read my disclosure policy.

 - Make sure you mix the melted chocolate and sweetened condensed milk before making the whipped cream.
 This allows the chocolate mixture to cool.
 Otherwise, wait at least 5 minutes before folding in the whipped cream.

-- Make sure to only use half the whipped cream for the filling.
-The other half is for the topping.
+- Make sure to only use 1 cup of whipped cream for the filling.
+The rest is for the topping.

 No Bake Chocolate Cream Pie